magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-35730-->

-*  The New Shipment email generated by REST now contains the same shipping and customer information as shipments that are created manually from the Admin.
+*  The New Shipment email generated by the REST API now contains the same shipping and customer information as shipments that are created manually from the Admin.
 Previously, this email did not contain the customer name, tracking information, products ordered, and other order information.

 <!--- MC-35554-->

-*  Magento no longer assigns a status of `Complete` after invoicing to an order that requires zero payment.
+*  Magento no longer assigns a status of `Complete` after invoicing an order that requires zero payment.

 <!--- MC-35309-->